 This UNESCO World Heritage Site and designated National Treasure played the role of a ninja training camp in You Only Live Twice, where Sean Connery learns to fight.
 The real role of the castle is one of legend in Japan, and it’s a spectacular place to visit.

 There’s no more suitable place for a Bond-style high-speed car chase than a vertiginous mountain pass through the Alps, and Furka Pass played exactly that role in Goldfinger.
 It’s among the most iconic James Bond film locations because of the heart-in-mouth quality of the hairpin turns and sheer drops.

-We’d definitely recommend hiring a car and travelling through the scenery (at a reasonable pace, of course!) or doing the walk through the glacier at the top.
-Trust us, travelling at James Bond speed means you won’t be able to take anything in – you’ll want to be able to drink in the views!
+We’d definitely recommend hiring a car and traveling through the scenery (at a reasonable pace, of course!) or doing the walk through the glacier at the top.
+Trust us, traveling at James Bond speed means you won’t be able to take anything in – you’ll want to be able to drink in the views!